jgmalcolm/jgmalcolm.github.io/_posts/2015-02-13-memorize-anything.md

 or a Cow.

 **Trigger off most characteristic syllable.** Unless every syllable is important, just use the one with most emphasis.
+For example, for the medication alendronate (a-len-DRONE-ate), the most characteristic syllable sounds like "drone", and you could represent it with a robot drone.

 **Use easily recognizable objects.** If the object is too complicated or unusually decorated, it might get blurred in your visual memory.
 Use dynamic